Clinical Psychologist and Mindfulness Practitioner

 As best I can, I practice brief meditation daily and attend meditation retreats

 Continuing Professional Education

-I keep myself up to date and I am continuously attending workshop to enhance my practice.
-These are some of the workshops that I have attended include:
+I keep myself up to date and I am continuously attending workshops to enhance my

 I speak English, Chinese, Cantonese and Penang Hokkien.